kth5/archpower/README.md

 https://discord.gg/HntKjSTrVe

 # Support
-If you find any of this useful, do feel free to chip in for the electricity and server bills, see FUNDING.yml
+If you find any of this useful, do feel free to chip in for the electricity and server bills, consider joining my [Patreon](https://www.patreon.com/c/archpower/) or check out the options on Github.